Arman9362/Ps5ish-refine-skin-by---Akhter/readme.md

 ### Step 2: Apply the Enhanced Skin
 1. Copy the contents of this repository.
-2. Paste them into the following directory:[C:\Users{YourUser}\AppData\Roaming\Playnite\Themes\Fullscreen]
+2. Paste them into the following directory:C:\Users{YourUser}\AppData\Roaming\Playnite\Themes\Fullscreen
-3. If the skin does not work properly, try this alternative method:
+4. If the skin does not work properly, try this alternative method:
 - Open the **PS5ish Original** skin folder.
 - Copy the contents of this enhanced skin and paste them into the original **PS5ish** skin folder, replacing existing files.